graphdeco-inria/gaussian-splatting/README.md

 conda activate <Drive>/<env_path>/gaussian_splatting
 ```

 If you can afford the disk space, we recommend using our environment files for setting up a training environment identical to ours.
-If you want to make changes, please note that major version changes might affect the results of our method.
+If you want to make modifications, please note that major version changes might affect the results of our method.
 However, our (limited) experiments suggest that the codebase works just fine inside a more up-to-date environment (Python 3.8, PyTorch 2.0.0, CUDA 11.8).

 ### Running